observingClouds/eurec4a_snd/README.md

 - interpolate sounding data
 - correct and quality control soundings

-While most of the scripts can be applied to every sounding that exists in the BUFR or mwx format, some of the postprocessing scripts are specific to the EUREC4A campaign and can only serve as a guidence for other studies.
+While most of the scripts can be applied to every sounding that exists in the BUFR or mwx format, some of the postprocessing scripts are specific to the EUREC4A campaign and can only serve as a guidance for other studies.

 ## Installation